-The prince's moth is presumably deceased.
+The prince's mother is presumably deceased.
 His father is around, but it's indicated that there's some distance between them.
 (The king seems to think his son is a rebellious boy who just needs to settle down and produce some heirs already.)

-Bambi': The eponymous character's mother is shot by a hunter.
+Bambi: The eponymous character's mother is shot by a hunter.
 His father, who is distant and mysterious, subsequently begins to take care of Bambi.
 (This somewhat matches the life-cycle of real deer and was part of the original book.)

 Mowgli's birth-parents are deceased.
 On top of this, the wolves that raised him appear very little.
 They were quite major in The Jungle Book book, according to which his biological parents were killed by the tiger Shere Khan.

 In the first The Rescuers movie, Penny (the child in distress) was explicitly an orphan (though it gets better for her in the end); in the second, Cody's dad was "gone", and his mother's voice was heard twice, from offscreen.
 (As a matter of fact, a few fans have theorized that Cody is adopted by Marahute, the golden eagle he saves, as she's a far more interesting mother figure in the boy's life.)

 Played with in The Fox and the Hound.
 A hunter kills a fox cub's mother at the very begining, making a woman adopt him.
 However it's not for long because she has to abandon him on a wildlife reserve to save his life.

 Aladdin: The title lead is an orphan and homeless, and Princess Jasmine's mother is dead.
 We see Al's parents in one comic, and meet his dad in King of Thieves.